ndrakos/blog/_posts/2025-01-10-Mechanical_Energy_Injection_Part_II.md

 I don't trust this though.
-For example, when $$f_{\rm esc,field}=0$$, how could doubling the supernova cause the escape fraction to clear out by fifty percent?
-This seems like a flaw with step 3 in my calculations.
+For example, when $$f_{\rm esc,field}=0$$, how could doubling the supernova clear out fifty percent of the gas?
+This seems like a logic flaw with Step 3 in my calculations.

 ## Next steps: